fempar/fempar/Containers/Docker/README.md

 FEMPAR follows agile practices to provide new features and bugfixes as soon as possible.
 This concept is well known as *continuous delivery*.
 Continuous delivery practices try to reduce as much as possible software delivery cycles.

-Continuous Delivery in FEMPAR project occurs with every new aproved change in the code.
+Continuous Delivery in FEMPAR project occurs with every new approved change in the code.
 This means that every commit published in [experimental branch](https://gitlab.com/fempar/fempar/tree/experimental/) of FEMPAR repository automatically creates new Docker containers ready-to-use.

 ### Components and environment